Fourth of July: Celebrating and Honoring Veterans With Mesothelioma

 Shared Histories: July Fourth and Military Asbestos Exposure

 July 4, 1776, marks the day when the 13 original colonies adopted the Declaration of Independence and founded the United States of America.
-Independence Day has been celebrated annually every year on July 4 ever since.
+Ever since, Independence Day has been celebrated annually and became a federal holiday in 1941 — a year that also coincided with widespread military asbestos use.

-Independence Day became a federal holiday in 1941 — a year that also coincided with widespread military asbestos use.
-The U.S. military started to use asbestos, a highly durable material, back in the 1930s, but World War II saw every military branch heavily rely on asbestos in ships, bases, vehicles, and more.
+The U.S. military started to use asbestos, a highly durable material, back in the 1930s.
+By World War II, every military branch heavily relied on asbestos in ships, bases, vehicles, and more.
 Military use of asbestos continued through the early 1980s.

 During this year’s Fourth of July festivities, take time to celebrate with veterans in your life.
 All U.S. veterans deserve our respect for putting their lives on the line to protect our country.